chartjs/Chart.js/docs/docs/configuration/tooltip.md

 });
 ```

-See [samples](https://www.chartjs.org/samples/) for examples on how to get started with custom tooltips.
+See [samples](https://www.chartjs.org/samples/) for examples on how to get started with external tooltips.

 ## Tooltip Model